beginner-corp/lambda/readme.md

 }
 ```

-A huge amount of vanilla Lambda code is working around quirky parameter validation.
-API Gateway gives you control over the parameters you can expect but this still means one or more of: headers, querystring paramters, form body, or url parameters.
-Event source style Lambdasare not much better because you still get different payloads depending on the source.
-In the example above we are validating *one* query string parameter `x`.
+A huge amount of vanilla AWS Lambda code is working around quirky parameter validation.
+API Gateway gives you control over the parameters you can expect but this still means one or more of: headers, querystring, form body, or url parameters.
+Event source style lambdas are not much better because you can often still get differing payloads from different origin sources.
+In the example above we are validating *one* querystring parameter `x`.
 Imagine a big payload! 😮

 Worse still, writing a good program we want to use JavaScript's builtin `Error` but it still needs manual serialization (and you still lose the stack trace).
 The latter part of this vanilla code uses the funky AWS `context` object.

 We can do better: